numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   * **Simple**:

-    Java is a simple programming language and easy to understand because it does not contain complexities that existed in prior programming languages when It comes to managing computer resources like memory.
+    Java is a simple programming language and easy to understand because it does not contain complexities that existed in prior programming languages when it comes to managing computer resources like memory.
 Simplicity was the design aim of Javasoft people because it has to work on electronic devices where less memory/resources are available.
 Java contains the same syntax as C and C++, so the programmers who are switching to Java will not face any problems in terms of syntax.
 Furthermore, the concept of pointers has been completely removed from Java which leads to confusion for a programmer and pointers are also vulnerable to security.

   * **Object Oriented**: